Data and methodology

 Overview

-This pipeline ingests monthly EU external trade statistics from the Eurostat Comext bulk distribution, filters them down to the chemistry-relevant CN chapters (CN 20–39), loads them into a partitioned PostgreSQL table, then republishes a single Parquet file that contains only the substances Cefic tracks.
+This pipeline ingests monthly EU external trade statistics from the Eurostat Comext bulk distribution, filters them down to the chemistry-relevant CN chapters (CN 20–39), loads them into a partitioned PostgreSQL table, then republishes three Parquet files: a filtered fact table containing only the substances Cefic tracks, plus a partner-country and a product-code dimension.
+The three files feed the EU27 chemicals trade radar SPA.

 It runs unattended every Monday morning.
 Once the run finishes, this site is regenerated so the Status page reflects exactly what is in the database and on disk.